StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Is there a standard deletion period for documents in your company?
 As an admin, you can activate and set a deletion period for your team members’ documents on Skribble.
 After this period ends, their documents will be automatically deleted.

-Whether your company uses Skribble or is about to switch to e-signatures, the deletion period applies to one of the below:
+Whether your company uses Skribble or is about to switch to e-signatures, the deletion period applies to one of the below cases:

 •	**all documents** (whether they’re signed or not) – existing and new customers
 •	**completed documents only** (signed, declined, withdrawn) – some Enterprise customers. :ref:`Learn more<completed-documents>`

-**How do I know which documents are affected?** You’ll find this information in your Business profile.
+**How do I know which documents are affected?** The description in your Business profile tells whether the deletion period applies to all documents or only completed ones.

 **Tip!** Before you activate the deletion period for your team, be sure to:

-•	Inform your team members about the deletion period.
+•	Inform your employees about the deletion period that applies in your company.
-•	Remind them to download any affected documents before they're deleted.
+•	Remind them to download the affected documents before they're deleted.

 **Activating deletion period**